wanb-psych/H2_GPU/readme.md

 - Make sure these files are in the working directory.
 Otherwise, copy them to your working directory where you start to run SOLAR.

-- Suggestion: input.csv, putout.csv, pedigree_files, and script (all files) are in the same folder.
+- Suggestion: input.csv, outout.csv, pedigree_files, and script (all files) are in the same folder.
 ```

 ### Step 2.
 Phenotype file preparation